the-turing-way/the-turing-way/book/website/project-design/persona.md

 In the second subchapter, {ref}`Contributors Personas and Pathways <pd-persona-contributors>`, we discuss how one can identify pathways using examples from _The Turing Way_ community.

 *We welcome you to add your personas and pathways in this chapter to provide more examples from different projects.*

+(pd-persona-motivation)=
+In a community-oriented and open source project, participants come with different levels of technical skills, as well as from different backgrounds, identities, demographic distribution and lived experiences.
+The personas and pathways development tool allows us to take experiences and expectations of individuals into account when planning the community aspects of our projects.

+This chapter aims to capture different 'personas' of members or users and understand the 'pathways' they take to come in contact or staying involved with the project.